hbr/alba-lang-description/docs/tour.md

         tree(info:A, left,right: BINARY_TREE[A])
     end

-The type variable `A` describes an arbitrary type i.e. a type which inherits the type `ANY` (defined in the module [`any`][any] of the base library.
+The type variable `A` represents an arbitrary type i.e. a type which inherits the type `ANY` (defined in the module [`any`][any] of the base library.

 The expression